 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.
 (Matthew 28:19,20)

-Did you notice that none of these scriptural goals mention going to live forever in a mansion in Heaven?
+Did you notice that none of these scriptural goals mentions going to live forever in a mansion in Heaven?

-The first, and probably most spiritually destructive of contemporary Christian goals, is that of enabling people to escape Hell and live eternally in a mansion in Heaven in Paradise after they die.
+The first, and probably most spiritually destructive of contemporary Christian goals, is that of enabling people to escape Hell and live eternally in mansions in Heaven in Paradise after they die.
 There is no basis in the Scriptures for such a goal.
-This viewpoint is destructive because the believers do not understand that redemption operates as a growth in Christ each day.
+This goal is destructive because the believers do not know that redemption operates as a growth in Christ each day.
 Growth in Christ is exhibited as we reject evil and embrace righteous behavior.

 The goal of salvation is growth in Christ.
 The Gospel looks toward the coming of the Kingdom of God to the earth and the resurrection of the dead, not the bringing of the saved to Heaven to live forever.

-When we think of going to the Paradise that is in the spirit world we assume that we then will be free from sin.
-Whereas we have been a bitter, unforgiving, angry, unfaithful person, during our sojourn on the earth, and have been casual in our relationship to Christ, the moment we die and go to Heaven we will be a sweet, loving, peaceful, loyal person.
+When we think of going to the Paradise that is in the spirit world, we assume that we then will be free from sin.
+Whereas during our sojourn on the earth, we have been a bitter, unforgiving, angry, unfaithful person, and have been casual in our relationship to Christ, the moment we die and go to Heaven, we will be sweet, loving, peaceful, and loyal.
 Also, we will follow Christ fervently and do all He says.